New Students

 About Our Classes

-- Peninsula Community Youth Orchestra is for children in grades 1-8.
-Children entering the program should be able to read.
+- Peninsula Community Youth Orchestra is for children 3+.
+Children entering the “Beginner” program generally start between 6 and 8 and should be able to read.
+Children who are not able to read yet should join our Sprouts classes.
 High school students are likely ready for our parent organization, the Sequim Community Orchestra.
+Older beginners (under 18) may join with permission of the teacher.

 - Sequim classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.